ucfcbb/RNA-NRD/README.md

 ### Terms
 Where appropriate, please cite the following RNA-NRD paper:
 Nabila et al. "RNA-NRD: a Non-redundant RNA Structural Dataset for Benchmarking and Functional Analys."

+### Contact
+For any questions, please contact nabilakhan@knights.ucf.edu